danielhatton/leastsqtobayes/paper/paper.md

-combination of three languages: Gnuplot [@Williams:2015:GRM], which has powerful built-in capabilities for least-squares fitting; Octave [@Eaton:2012:GOR], which has the matrix and scalar arithmetic capabilities for the conversion; and Perl, with the text-processing capabilities to create bespoke sections Octave code containing results produced by Gnuplot and vice versa.
+combination of three languages: Gnuplot [@Williams:2015:GRM], which has powerful built-in capabilities for least-squares fitting; Octave [@Eaton:2012:GOR], which has the matrix and scalar arithmetic capabilities for the conversion; and Perl [@Wall:2022:P], with the text-processing capabilities to create bespoke sections Octave code containing results produced by Gnuplot and vice versa.

 `leastsqtobayes` takes as input an empirical data set; a formula representing a model; and specifications of the prior